hove-io/navitia/documentation/rfc/ridesharing.md

 In any case, a decision as to consider RDEX format to avoid providing too much informations not handled by most of ridesharing services.

+A `ridesharing_speed` param may appear to manage the speed of ridesharing crowfly.

 The `display_informations` field is not filled so far, we could however add informations to make it usable "blindly" as any `display_informations`.

 A `passengers` object-list could appear to describe other passengers on the ridesharing-ad.
 How about personal informations in Navitia?